nicogravel/retSim/README.md

-The appeal to evidence that fMRI images provide is enticing and -understandably- lures our intuition into that sort of certainty that, even though a little vague sometimes, can fuel our scientific curiosity even further.
-However, in order to realize this potential, the question remains: How can we narrow our focus on neuronal activity if fMRI responses at different recording sites can be correlated as a result of neuroanatomical connections, or metabolic and hemodynamic relationships?
+The appeal to evidence that fMRI images provide is enticing and -understandably- lures our intuition into that sort of certainty that, even though a little vague sometimes, can further our scientific understanding of brain structure and function.
+However, in order to realize this potential, a question remains: How can we narrow our focus on neuronal activity if fMRI responses at different recording sites can be correlated as a result of neuroanatomical connections, or metabolic and hemodynamic relationships?

-In a recent study titled "Hemodynamic Traveling Waves in Human Visual Cortex" **[1]** , a team of researchers from the Brain Dynamics Center at the Sydney Medical School in the University of Sydney, Australia set out to chart BOLD waves as they spread across the human visual cortex.
+In a recent study titled "Hemodynamic Traveling Waves in Human Visual Cortex" **[1]** , the authors set out to chart BOLD waves as they spread across the human visual cortex.
 Further research by the same team described the complex spatiotemporal organization of these cortical responses using a novel spatio-temporal hemodynamic response function **[2]**.